zhengxyun/PKU-DyMVHumans/README.md

 For each scene, we provide the multi-view images (`./case_name/per_view/cam_*/images/`), the coarse foreground with RGBA channels (`./case_name/per_view/cam_*/images/`), as well as the coarse foreground segmentation (`./case_name/per_view/cam_*/pha/`), which are obtained using [BackgroundMattingV2](https://github.com/PeterL1n/BackgroundMattingV2).

-To make the benchmarks easier compare with our dataset, we save different data formats (i.e., [Surface-SOS](https://github.com/zhengxyun/Surface-SOS), [NeuS](https://github.com/Totoro97/NeuS), [NeuS2](https://github.com/19reborn/NeuS2), [Instant-ngp](https://github.com/NVlabs/instant-ngp), and [3D-Gaussian](https://github.com/graphdeco-inria/gaussian-splatting)) of DyMulHumans at **Part1** and write a document that describes the data process.
+To make the benchmarks easier compare with our dataset, we save different data formats (i.e., [Surface-SOS](https://github.com/zhengxyun/Surface-SOS), [NeuS](https://github.com/Totoro97/NeuS), [NeuS2](https://github.com/19reborn/NeuS2), [Instant-ngp](https://github.com/NVlabs/instant-ngp), and [3D-Gaussian](https://github.com/graphdeco-inria/gaussian-splatting)) of PKU-DyMVHumans at **Part1** and write a document that describes the data process.

 ```